microbus-io/fabric/docs/general/milestones.md

 * Locality-aware routing given a `MICROBUS_LOCALITY` environment variable
 * Determine locality automatically from availability zone name in AWS or GCP
 * Renamed the inbox core microservice to SMTP ingress
-* Change hostname suffix of core microservices to `.core`
+* Changed hostname suffix of core microservices to `.core`
 * New pattern for adding and removing microservices in an `Application`

 [Milestone 27](https://github.com/microbus-io/fabric/tree/milestone/27):

-* Remove dependency on Testify
+* Removed dependency on Testify

 [Milestone 28](https://github.com/microbus-io/fabric/tree/milestone/28):

-* Remove dependency on Zap logger and replace with standard `slog`
+* Removed dependency on Zap logger and replace with standard `slog`

 [Milestone 29](https://github.com/microbus-io/fabric/tree/milestone/29):